For the full span of the Cold War, the communist German Democratic Republic has been a highly militarized region.

 The region north of Berlin was particularly rich in military and governmental installations, some of them highly classified, their history shrouded into mystery.
 You can find some information in dedicated posts on this website (see this post, also here and here).

-In this chapter, four more items of interest are featured.
-Two of them are abandoned tokens from Soviet occupation.
+In this chapter, some more items of interest are featured.
+Four of them are abandoned tokens from Soviet occupation.
 A nice belle-epoque villa on the shore of the Röblingsee in Fürstenberg, where the headquarters of the 2nd Guard Tank Army was headquartered since Stalin’s era to the withdrawal of Soviet forces in the 1990s, is the first of them.
 The second is a unique, forgotten Soviet monument, to be found less than two miles south of Fürstenberg.
+Two more are memorials and cemeteries, for Soviet troops who perished in the last stage of the Great Patriotic War (WWII) around Berlin.

-Other two points of interest are instead GDR-related.
+Other three points of interest are instead GDR-related.
 The first is the former academy for future leaders of the communist party, established in Wandlitz in the years of Stalin, and initially led by Erich Honecker, later to become the omnipotent leader of the GDR for two decades.
+In the same area north of Berlin – and precisely in Waldsiedlung, today a nice clinical campus in the countryside – are the former private houses of the members of the central committee of the communist party of the DDR – personalities like Walter Ulbricht, Erich Honecker, Erich Mielke and Egon Krenz lived here with their families.
 Finally, you will find a glimpse from the so-called ‘Honecker bunker’ in Prenden.
-This big installation was prepared in case of war, to protect the leadership of the GDR and ensure safe communication with Moscow.
+This big and highly classified installation was prepared in case of war, to protect the leadership of the GDR and ensure safe communication with Moscow.

 Navigate this post – click on links to scroll